The Impact of Popularity Bias on Scholarly Discourse: Challenges and Solutions

 Strategies to Mitigate Popularity Bias

-Evaluating Popularity Bias
+Evaluating the Impact of Bias

 Considering Ethical Implications